usaid-mozambique/R-Training/Tutorials/02---Intro-to-Tidy-Data-and-the-Tidyverse.md

     ## 5 HTS_TST_POS results             1040
     ## 6 HTS_TST_POS targets              820

-## How to tidy and data with the Tidyverse
+## How to tidy data with the Tidyverse

 When you are pivoting a dataset, you are restructuring the physical layout into an manner.
 Stacking columns into new rows and creating new